MicrosoftDocs/sql-docs/docs/advanced-analytics/r/installing-sql-server-r-services-on-an-azure-virtual-machine.md

 If you created an Azure virtual machine that did not include R Services, you can add the feature by following these steps:

 1. Re-run [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] setup and add the feature on the **Server Configuration** page of the wizard.
 2. Enable execution of external scripts and restart the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance.
-For more information, see see [Set Up SQL Server R Services](../../advanced-analytics/r-services/set-up-sql-server-r-services-in-database.md).
+For more information, see [Set Up SQL Server R Services](../../advanced-analytics/r/set-up-sql-server-r-services-in-database.md).
 3. (Optional) Configure database access for R worker accounts, if needed for remote script execution.
-   For more information, see [Set Up SQL Server R Services](../../advanced-analytics/r-services/set-up-sql-server-r-services-in-database.md).
+   For more information, see [Set Up SQL Server R Services](../../advanced-analytics/r/set-up-sql-server-r-services-in-database.md).
 3. (Optional) Modify a firewall rule on the Azure virtual machine, if you intend to allow R script execution from remote data science clients.
 For more information, see [Unblock firewall](#firewall).
 4. Install or enable required network libraries.
 For more information, see [Add network protocols](#network).